wardzinskim/my-budget/README.md

     <img src="docs/architecture.png" alt="architecture" style="border-radius: 25px">
 </div>

-The project consists of 3 component
+The project consists of 3 components

 1. <b>my-budget.frontend</b> - react app
 1. <b>my-budget.api</b> - dotnet app
 1. <b>my-budget.identity</b> - dotnet identity server.
 It implements the OpenIdConnect standard using OpenIddict library

+## Demo

+Application is available on [https://my-budget-app.azurewebsites.net](https://my-budget-app.azurewebsites.net)

+* username: demo@mybudget.pl
+* password: Demo!23

+> [!WARNING]
+> Application is hosted on Azure Service App Free Plan, so it is possible that you have to wait for a minute to application start.

 ## Goals